MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 1. On the Omnichannel admin center sitemap, select **Users**, and then select the user whose conversations you want to view.
 2. Select the **Related** tab, and then select **Conversations** from the dropdown menu.
-3. To view all conversations, select **All conversations** from the dashboard dropdown menu.
-(Alternatively, you can select **Closed conversations**.)
+3. Select **Closed conversations** from the dashboard dropdown menu.
-4. Select the closed conversation for which you want to access the recording and transcript.
+4. Select the conversation for which you want to access the recording and transcript.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of closed conversation list.](./media/voice-channel-conversations-list.png)